UWrc/UWrc.github.io/docs/storage/cyberduck.md

 Cyberduck is an open-source client for managing and transferring files to various cloud storage services and protocols, including FTP, SFTP, and S3.
 It offers a simple, intuitive interface that allows users to easily upload, download, and organize their files.
 Cyberduck is available for both Windows and macOS, making it a versatile tool for seamless file management across different platforms.

-1. To use Cyberduck, you will need to download it on your local computer. **[Download Cyberduck Here](https://cyberduck.io/download/)**.
+1. To use Cyberduck, you will need to download it on your local computer. [<ins>**Download Cyberduck Here**</ins>](https://cyberduck.io/download/).
 Once it has downloaded, open Cyberduck in a file explorer and open a connection.

 <img src="/img/docs/cyberduck/1_open_connection.png" alt = "Open Connection" width="800" height="600" />